mitmplay/mitm-play/README.md

 },
 ```

-__Block/Mock unecessary javascript with an empty result__, be careful to not block UX or content navigation.
+__Block/Mock unnecessary javascript with an empty result__, be careful to not block UX or content navigation.
 ```js
 mock: {
   'some/url/with/adv.js': {